 Studies done show that patients who underwent neurofeedback treatment had stable cognitive functions after a series of sessions.
 These patients had improved their memory after neurofeedback, and were better at recognizing things as well.
 Patients were more able to focus and handle their attention.

-Dr. Trish Leigh offers a five-lesson course in brain performance to prevent dementia.
+Dr. Trish Leigh offers a five-lesson course in brain performance to prevent and fight dementia.
 In the course, you can learn: